MathisWellmann/lfest-rs/README.md

 ### TODOs:
 - proper liquidations
 - More modular and testable `AccountTracker`
-- Rework some internal components for greater clarity and simplicity
+- Orderbook support (with `MatchingEngine`)
+- Funding rate
+- Multiple markets
+- Portfolio `RiskEngine` for multiple markets
+- Split out `FullAccountTracker` into smaller and easier to test units (Good first contribution).

 ### Contributions
-If you have time available to contribute to the project, feel free to contact me and maybe we can arrange a mutually benefitial aggreement.
+If you have time available to contribute to the project, feel free to contact me and maybe we can arrange a **mutually benefitial aggreement**.

 ### Donations :moneybag: :money_with_wings:
 I you would like to support the development of this crate, feel free to send over a donation:
+Or if you're a greedy [Ferengi](https://memory-alpha.fandom.com/wiki/Ferengi) looking for work, get payed to work on this project (Send me an [eMail](wellmannmathis@gmail.com)).

 Monero (XMR) address:
 ```plain